2023 Best Communication & Journalism Schools in Tennessee

 Communication & Journalism majors at Lee University take out an average of $27,583 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $220, assuming that the borrower is on a 10-year repayment plan.

-Carson - Newman University landed the #10 spot in the 2023 rankings for the best communication and journalism programs.
-Located in the suburb of Jefferson City, Carson - Newman is a private not-for-profit school with a small student population.
+Carson - Newman University ranked #10 on this year’s Best Communication & Journalism Schools in Tennessee list.
+Located in the suburb of Jefferson City, Carson - Newman is a private not-for-profit college with a small student population.

 The average amount in student loans that communication and journalism majors at Carson - Newman take out is $21,000.